“Is CCA treated timber safe? Is it still sold in South Africa and what are the health effects?”

 In order for wood to last in harsh weather conditions and be resistant to insects, it needs to be treated with various chemicals that will allow the wood to have a longer life expectancy.
 In order to preserve the wood it get’s a thorough high-pressure treatment with CCA (chromated copper arsenate).
 If you’d like to know more about the process, we’ve dedicated a section in this blog post to explain the whole treatment process.

-The life expectancy of pressure treated wood is usually a minimum of 40 years, but at Sabie Poles, we have a lifetime guarantee on all our CCA treated timber products.
+The life expectancy of pressure treated wood is usually a minimum of 40 years.
+However, at Sabie Poles, we have a lifetime guarantee on all our CCA treated timber products.

 Selling of CCA Treated Timber in South Africa:

-CCA Treated timber was developed in 1933 and has since been widely used all over the world in construction wood industries because of its durability.
+CCA Treated timber was developed in 1933.
+Since then it has since been widely used all over the world in construction wood industries because of its durability.

-Treated timber made it’s way to South Africa in the 1970’s and is still being used in the private and commercial sectors for construction purposes.
+Treated timber made it’s way to South Africa in the 1970’s. it is still being used in the private and commercial sectors for construction purposes.
 High-pressure treated timber has different classes (the class determined the treatment process and where it should be used, we will be discussing this further on in the post as well) and uses.

 While there have been many speculations and studies on the use of CCA treated timber, it is still widely used and sold within South Africa and internationally.